-- In a non-randomized Phase 2 clinical trial, patients received an IV bolus of haloperidol and additional doses at intervals of 10-30 minutes until agitation was controlled (Richmond Agitation Sedation Scale, or RASS, score of 0 to -2) or until reaching the maximum total dose of 30 mg.
+- In a non-randomized Phase 2 clinical trial based on information in an article published in Critical Care Medicine in 2015 by Carrasco et al., patients received an IV bolus of haloperidol and additional doses at intervals of 10-30 minutes until agitation was controlled (Richmond Agitation Sedation Scale, or RASS, score of 0 to -2) or until reaching the maximum total dose of 30 mg.
 Patients served as their own control.
 For those patients whose agitation was not controlled by haloperidol, Dex was infused to attain a target RASS score of 0.
 The haloperidol infusion was then gradually tapered and discontinued, with patients continuing on Dex alone. - Dex demonstrated significant reduction in agitation associated with delirium in non-intubated patients who did not respond to haloperidol.
 Dex alone was more effective than haloperidol alone in its ability to achieve and maintain low agitation scores, as seen in Figure 4 below.
 There were multiple instances where administration of haloperidol was suspended due to over-sedation (these patients were excluded from the study and are not reflected in the figure below).
 In contrast, Dex administration did not result in any instances of over-sedation.
 These results demonstrate that Dex could be a useful treatment for treating agitation without inducing over-sedation.
 Further, these results suggest that Dex could be useful in treating agitation caused by different diseases, such as AD, schizophrenia and bipolar disease.

 Figure 4.
-In third party clinical studies, Dex was shown to significantly reduce agitation due to delirium in non-intubated patients that had failed on haloperidol treatment and had better effectiveness and safety than haloperidol.
+In an article published in Critical Care Medicine in 2015 by Carrasco et al., Dex was shown to significantly reduce agitation due to delirium in non-intubated patients that had failed on haloperidol treatment and had better effectiveness and safety than haloperidol.
 Significant reductions in agitation were produced by Dex in non-responsive patients who were treated with haloperidol and rescued by Dex (p=0.01).
 Reductions in agitation continued when Dex was given alone.

 Patients treated with Dex prior to surgery demonstrated a significant reduction in the incidence of ICU based agitation compared to patients that received propofol or midazolam.
 Several clinical studies conducted in this manner suggest that Dex reduces delirium and agitation, without respiratory depression.
-Patients who experienced emergent agitation and/or delirium were successfully managed with a Dex regimen.
+Based on information in an article published in the International Journal of Scientific Reports in 2017 by Zhang et al., patients who experienced emergent agitation and/or delirium were successfully managed with a Dex regimen with adverse events similar to those reported in the package insert.